rsbbrs/RenEngine/README.txt

 		   so it appears in the correct order.
 I need to understand the system better in order to fix this issue without having to flip every image outside the engine.

+Checkpoint 6
+	- Implemented the entity component system and its respective functions.
+	- Modified the graphics manager to draw using ForEach function of the ECS over all entities with a Sprite component.
+	- Loaded a sprite and set it up as an entity in helloworld.cpp.

+	Notes: I moved the entire implementation of the ECS to the header file since most functions were already there (due to templates).
+		   I also added the API functions that will allow the user to access ECS functions without having direct access to the manager.
+		   They simply call the ECS functions using the manager inside the engine and return their return values.
+All other managers have similar functions.
+Finally, I also added a function that moves, rotates and scales the sprite on screen by updating the entity's position, rotation and scale components.
+The function is called within the game loop function in helloworld.cpp so that the sprite can be moved in real time.
+WASD change the sprite's position.
+		   Up and down arrow keys scale the sprite.
+Left and right arrow keys rotate the sprite.